High Speed Rail--An

 - Atherton II Lawsuit--our coalition’s second challenge of the CHSRA’s Bay Area to Central Valley Environmental review

-- Atherton II Appeal--our coalition’s appeal of the ridership and alternatives parts of the final ruling
+- Atherton II Appeal--our coalition’s appeal of the ridership and alternatives parts of the final ruling, in which the federal preemption of CEQA unexpectedly came up

 - Atherton III Lawsuit--our coalition’s third challenge of of the CHSRA’s Bay Area to Central Valley Environmental review

-- Tos Lawsuit--a taxpayer lawsuit asserting that the CHSRA project does not qualify for Prop.
+- Tos Lawsuit Part I--a taxpayer lawsuit asserting that the CHSRA project does not qualify for Prop.
 1A HSR bond funds

 - Validation Suit- CHSRA’s attempt at getting a pass on challenges to the sale of HSR bonds